andk/Games-Mahjongg-Solver-deBondt-FFI/README.md

   * Kmahjongg Homepage: https://apps.kde.org/kmahjongg/

-  * Games-KMahjongg-AutoPlay, a docker autoplay setup that uses this library and can be found at https://github.com/andk/Games-KMahjongg-AutoPlay
+  * Games-KMahjongg-AutoPlay, a docker+xnest+perl autoplay setup that uses this library and can be found at https://github.com/andk/Games-KMahjongg-AutoPlay

 ## COPYRIGHT/LICENSE: